 and is on display at a museum in Öregrund, Sweden; the ship now carries

 a modern superstructure and the light tower taken from lightship 21 Trelleborgs

 Redd.
 The light tower is placed near the stern; the original was amidships.

 Hull painted red, superstructure white, lantern blue.
-Iris Klempau has
+A 2007 photo

-taken at its new home in Grenada is available, Claude Mafart has a closeup,
+taken at the ship's new home in Grenada is available, Claude Mafart has a closeup,

 station in the Baltic Sea off Gävle,

 Sweden, north of Stockholm.
 After deactivation, the lightship was sold as